SoyeeDst/docker_confluent/README.md

 ## Prerequisite
 The pre-existing components before the execution must be ready to support Docker native support above OS, here comes the list :
-* Docker Engine for Mac, would provide the capacity of managing the Docker containers, receiving commands from Docker client and etc. This would be the most essential part.
+* Docker Engine, would provide the capability of managing the Docker containers, receiving commands from Docker client and etc, the critical role in Docker world.
-* VirtualBox, Docker compose will have an virtual machine created with the supported driver VirtualBox, that running VM instance will be based on a tailored Linux kernel providing Docker native support.
+* VirtualBox for Mac only due to partially missing native support in OSX.
+Docker compose will have an virtual machine created with the supported driver VirtualBox, that running VM instance will be based on a tailored Linux kernel providing Docker native support.
-* Docker Compose,the orchestration tool of Docker containers, but limited all the containers to be in the same host.
-Would be pretty enough as the experimental use.
+* Docker Compose, Docker containers orchestration tool.
+The only drawback of it is the limitation of all the containers to be in the same host, be pretty enough as the experimental use though.
-* Docker CLI, Working as Docker Command input, go to have communication with Docker Engine via Docker REST API.
+* Docker CLI, Working as Docker human interface, go to have communication with Docker Engine via Docker REST API and feedback the execution result.

 ## Network Deployment View
-Bridge network model would be chosen by default to support the internal communication achieved by broadcasting the containers name in the specified subnet, the perfect option for a small scaled deployment.
-Port mapping and forwarding would be applied to provide the capability from external hosts.
+Bridge network model would be chosen by default to support the internal communication achieved by broadcasting the containers name in the specified subnet, the perfect option for a small scaled deployment plus port mapping and forwarding to provide the capability from external hosts.

 ## How TO
 Go to check out the scripts for provisioning infrastructure.